sboily/xivo-unified/README.md

-Installation of the dependance
+= Goal =

+XiVO unified is a proof of concept for the futur of XiVO and vision of the telephony in entreprise.

+= Installation =

-$ apt-get install python-flup python-pip rabbitmq-server python-virtualenv
+$ apt-get install python-virtualenv python-pip rabbitmq-server
 $ virtualenv xivo-unified
 $ source xivo-unified/bin/activate